-Knox Center for Long Term Care is an average-sized non-profit facility located in Rockland, Maine.
-Sporting an overall rating of B+, this looks like a very good nursing home.
-Based on our ratings, you could do much worse than this place.
-The best aspect of this nursing home's strong report card is its short-term care score.
-We discuss short-term care in the next paragraph
+Located in Rockland, Maine, Knox Center for Long Term Care is the sole facility we were able to find in the city.
+With an overall score of B, this is a very respectable nursing home.
+Based on our assessment, you can do much worse than this nursing home.
+One of the highlights of this facility's profile is its impressive short-term care score, which is addressed in the next section.

 Knox Center for Long Term Care